keshavsingh-ks/AgriPredict-AI-Driven-Crop-Yield-Forecasting-for-Sustainable-Farming/README.md

 Real-time Recommendations: The system suggests optimal times for fertilization and other agricultural practices.
 Web Interface: A user-friendly web application powered by Flask allows farmers to interact with the model, input data, and receive predictions.

+                                                 APPLICATIONS

+❖	The application can be used by the farmers to know about the various parameters required to grow the right type of crop during the appropriate season.

+❖	This project aims to reduce suicide rates amoung farmers due to lack of income.

+❖	It is user-friendly and easy to use.

+❖	It’s cost effective, and time saving.

+❖	Crop yield prediction is an essential task for the decision-makers at national and regional levels (e.g., the EU level) for rapid decision-making.

+❖	An accurate crop yield prediction model can help farmers to decide on what to grow and when to grow.

+❖	ML techniques used in this project will result in cost-effective solutions in the agricultural sector.

                                              Machine Learning Techniques

 1. Data Collection & Cleaning